motykatomasz/Supercomputing-For-Big-Data/Blogpost/lab2blogpost.md

 # Test with other instances
 Instead of trying already with the cluster made of 20 _c4.8xlarge_ instances, we decided to approach the problem gradually, by trying to scale up and scale out the problem.
 We made different calculations on 3k, 10k and 30k segments with clusters with different composition.
 The result are reported in the figure below.
 ![figure 2](./img/bar-graph.png)
+<center style="font-style:italic;"> Figure 1.
+Metric behaviour for different clusters. </center>

-As it is possible to notice, according to our metric, clusters with very high memory and network availability are not suited for processing small batches of data.
+As it is possible to notice, according to our metric, clusters with very high memory and network bandwidth are not suited for processing small batches of data.
 This may be due to the higher cost they have, since the time we save by using this more powerful cluster is not enough to balance the other term in the equation.
 The situation is the opposite in case of clusters made of powerful machines that process larger batches.
-Here the potentialities of the cluster show their value and our metric confirm this behavior.
+There, the potentialities of the clusters, show their's value and our metric confirm this behavior.

-_Note_: just out of curiosity, we decided to try also a small cluster of fast machines (*5 c4.4xlarge*).
+**NOTE**: just out of curiosity, we decided to try also a small cluster of fast machines (*5 c4.4xlarge*).
 We ended up having the same times we had for the *20 m.large* cluster, while paying more money, thus it resulted as the worst experiment according to our metric.

 In the table below there are reported the time and money spent on each run.